acoinfo/vsoa-python/README.md

 		print('fetch error:', errcode) # `errcode` is same as client connect error code
 ```

+## client.robot_ping_turbo(turbo: float, max_cnt: int = 50) -> bool

+- `turbo` Robot ping interval.
+- `max_cnt` Maximum attempts (not in use).
+- Returns: Whether turbo ping is set.

+When there is an RPC call pending and data packet loss occurs, and at this time, both the client and the server need to try their best to perform TCP fast retransmission.
+You can set this turbo parameter, whose minimum value is 25ms.
+0 means disable turbo ping.

+When turbo ping is enabled, the turbo value must be less than or equal to keepalive in client.robot.

 ## client.fetch(url: str, method: str | int = 0, payload: vsoa.Payload | dict = None, timeout: float = 60.0) -> tuple[vsoa.Header, vsoa.Payload, int]
 + `url` Command URL.
 + `method` Request method `vsoa.METHOD_GET` (0) or `vsoa.METHOD_SET` (1)